nomeata/haskell-bounds-bump-action/README.md

 Please open an issue, maybe we can do something.
 But do not expect much, there are too many possible styles around.

-If you choose to use [`cabal-plan-bounds`](https://github.com/nomeata/cabal-plan-bounds) to manage dependency version bounds for you, it can clean up after this tool.
+If you choose to use [`cabal-plan-bounds`](https://github.com/nomeata/cabal-plan-bounds) to manage dependency version bounds for you, the syntax would be the same.

 ### Why bump all dependencies together?